 Parquets: Pros and Cons

 Naturally, parquetry has good and bad sides.
 First, it is a lot cheaper compared to the prices in the 17th century in France, actually, it is a very affordable flooring solution.
 Additionally, it is also long-lasting.
 Once a wooden floor begins to get worn and distressed, it should be refinished.
 The number of times you can sand its surface depends on the thickness of the floor.
 Solid hardwood parquets are a lot like solid plank flooring – can be refinished just as many times.
-This means that fitting parquet in a commercial setting is a perfectly viable and even desirable option.
+This means that fitting a parquet in a commercial setting is a perfectly viable and even desirable option.

 If parquets have a downside it lies in the fact that they will require a bit of maintenance.
 Every beautiful thing needs that bit of extra attention and parquetry is no exception.

 Parquet Flooring in Commercial Settings

 Parquet is not the most common choice for commercial settings but it is not because it lacks durability or strength.
 Quite the opposite.
 Parquet flooring is used for basketball courts and many famous teams have a square panelled parquet in their arenas.

 The Boston Celtics had their parquet installed in the Boston Arena in 1946, then moved to Boston Garden in 1952 and lasted up to 1999 until the Boston Garden was demolished.
-By the way, Celtics continue to play on a parquet even today.
+By the way, the Celtics continue to play on a parquet even today.
 Seriously, though, it doesn’t matter where you want to install a parquet.
 Even in high traffic areas, it will hold well.
 If you can play basketball on it, the parquet can endure any abuse, right?

 We Don’t Just Fit Parquet Blocks - We Supply Them